 Google Public DNS provides two distinct DoH APIs at these endpoints:

-The Secure Transports Overview page has
+The Secure Transports Overview

-features common to both DNS over TLS (DoT) and DoH.
+TLS and other features common to both DNS over TLS (DoT) and DoH.

 Google Public DNS does not support insecure